jakemath/Blockchain-ETL/README.md

 Crypto data ETL framework for streaming and storing data from on and off-chain sources using Hardhat, Ethers.js & PostgreSQL.
 Includes an implementation for streaming Uniswap V2 data from both the subgraph and pair contracts.

 ## Setup
-Ensure you have the latest versions of `docker` & `docker-compose` on your machine.
 Clone the project:

 ```bash
 cd ~/
 git clone https://github.com/jakemath/Crypto-ETL
 ```

-### Quickstart - Prod Mode
+### Quickstart - Containerized
+Ensure you have the latest versions of `docker` & `docker-compose` on your machine.

 Move into the project directory and run the containers:

 ```bash